CJiang01/cjiang01.github.io/_pages/about.md

 * I am currently an associate professor with the Special Vehicle Research Center, School of Mechanical Engineering, [Beijing Institute of Technology](http://www.bit.edu.cn), Beijing, China.

 * I received the B.Eng. degree in electrical engineering and automation from China University of Mining and Technology in 2009, the M.Eng. degree in control science and engineering from Harbin Institute of Technology in 2011, and the Ph.D. degree in electrical and electronic engineering from Nanyang Technological University in 2017.
+I was with NTU as a Research Fellow before I joined the BIT in Noverber 2018.

 * Research Interests: Statistical learning; Information fusion; Applications in intelligent vehicles and smart city.